French engineers in 1781 mapped the location of Great Bridge, south of Norfolk

 Source: Library of Congress, A Plan of the entrance of Chesapeak Bay, with James and York rivers (by William Faden, 1781)

 The first significant battle in Virginia between the rebels and the British army ended up as an American victory.
-The loss of Great Bridge made Dunmore consider Norfolk to be indefensible, and he moved his troops and Loyalist friends onto ships in the Elizabeth River.
-The ship cannons were used on January 1 to destroy Norfolk, making it useless for the Virginians.2
+The loss of Great Bridge made Dunmore consider Norfolk to be indefensible.
+He moved his troops and Loyalist friends to Portsmouth, and onto ships in the Elizabeth River.

 Lord Dunmore had Fort Murray constructed at Great Bridge in 1775, to control access to Norfolk